minkhaung-mkks/prep-learn/README.md

 ## 📝 Latest Update

+Looking into Firebase to serve as an actual backened for the app.

 About 40% done on the new method of creating tests(question creation logic pretty much done)

 Currently Known Bugs : Cant search any of the sciences without causing a crash.
 (Gonna fix this during the weekend as I looked through the code and couldnt really pinpoint anything that would cause this.)